 this because there are only so many songs that can be played in an hour, I take requests from

-your guest throughout the night and ensure that there is no dead air and I try to beat match (mix)
+your guest throughout the night and ensure that there is no dead air and I do my best to beat match (mix)

 so there is a flawless flow of music.
 If I am playing your requests and you are the only one